The Mist (novella): Plot

-The morning after a severe thunderstorm left the area without electrical power, an unnaturally thick and straight-edged cloud of mist spreads toward the small town of Bridgton, Maine, at first looking to be part of the distant white clouds overhead.
-Local speculation suggests the mist may have originated at a secretive nearby military installation, long rumored to house something called "the Arrowhead Project."
-One theory holds that the previous night's storm disrupted experiments the facility was conducting; the installation and the communities closest to it have not been heard from since before the storm started.

-Commercial artist David Drayton, along with his young son Billy and neighbor Brent Norton (whose prized vintage car has been smashed by a fallen tree), go to the local supermarket for groceries, leaving David's wife behind at their home.
-The mist-edge soon arrives at the supermarket, blotting out the sun, followed by an earthquake-like jolt.
+The morning after a severe thunderstorm causes a power outrage in the town of Bridgton, Maine, an unnaturally thick mist gradually envelops the area.
+Commercial artist David Drayton, along with his young son Billy and neighbor Brent Norton, the latter with whom David has had a legal dispute in the past, go to the local supermarket for groceries, leaving David's wife Stephanie behind at their home.
+Upon arrival, their suspicions are aroused by the sound of a siren.
+The mist completely covers the supermarket and conceals strange and hostile creatures.
+The situation is aggravated by an earthquake, which damages communications and leaves the store without electricity.
 When a young bagger, Norm, goes outside to fix a clogged vent in the store's generator, he is dragged into the mist by a mass of giant tentacles.

-David and assistant manager Ollie Weeks witness Norm's death and try to convince the remaining survivors of what has happened, imploring that no one leave the store.
-Norton and a small group of people accuse David of lying and go outside for help, but only make it a short distance across the parking lot before all of them are attacked and killed by unnatural predatory creatures.
-Ollie is given a revolver by the young Amanda Dumfries; she and David also have passionless stress-induced sex.
+David and assistant manager Ollie Weeks witness Norm's death and try to convince everyone else of what has happened, imploring that no one leave the store.
+Norton and a small group of people accuse David of lying and go outside for help, only to be killed by unnatural predatory creatures.
+Ollie is given a revolver by the young Amanda Dumfries.
 Large "insects" begin crawling over the outside of the store, attracting pterosaur-like creatures, one of which squirms inside through a broken window and is killed with an improvised torch amidst a general panic.
-David leads a group of people to an adjacent pharmacy as a test of possibly escaping the situation, as well as to retrieve medicine for an elderly woman who was injured as panicked survivors ran for the back of the store when the winged creatures got in.
-At the pharmacy, Drayton and his companions encounter huge spider-like creatures that- due to the loss of power- got in through the pharmacy's propped-open doors and killed everyone inside.
-The spiders and other creatures from the mist attack and while the expedition makes it back to the market, they lose almost half their members in the retreat, heavily demoralizing everyone else inside the store.
+Searching for an escape and needing to treat an elderly woman who was injured in the panic, David leads a group of people to retrieve medical supplies from an adjacent pharmacy, where they encounter huge spider-like creatures.
+Only half the expedition returns alive, heavily demoralizing the remaining survivors.

-As these events progress, the elderly religious fanatic Mrs. Carmody, formerly regarded as an erratic crackpot by most of the community, gradually convinces a majority of the remaining survivors that current events fulfill a biblical prophecy of the end time, and that human sacrifice is required to save themselves from God's wrath.
-Under the sustained extreme stress and unable to deal with what has happened, most within the market take to Mrs. Carmody's explanations as their sanity erodes and she continues to confidently offer answers.
+Two soldiers from a nearby military base are soon found to have committed suicide in the stockroom, leading Ollie and David to speculate about what they knew, and the much-rumored "Arrowhead Project" experiments conducted at the base where the soldiers were stationed.
+In the wake of mass hysteria among the survivors, religious fanatic Mrs. Carmody gradually convinces them that the current events fulfill a biblical prophecy of the end times, and that human sacrifice is required to save themselves from God's wrath.